 Remember to stay in touch with your doctor

-In the end, here’s what to keep in mind: If you’re at increased risk for heart failure, be sure to discuss with your primary care doctor how to stay heart-healthy and whether you would benefit from regular heart failure screening.
+In the end, here’s what to keep in mind: If you’re at increased risk for heart failure, be sure to discuss with your primary care doctor how to stay heart-healthy and whether you would benefit from regular heart failure screening and blood tests.
 Especially if one of your family members has been diagnosed with heart disease, letting your doctor know the details is essential to getting the right care yourself.
 And if you do have a heart failure diagnosis, be sure to follow your care team’s instructions for treatment to work best.

 Heart failure is a serious cardiology condition.
 That’s why it’s so important to know where your heart health stands to help ensure your heart gets the care it needs.
 Whether you’re experiencing symptoms of heart failure, you’re at risk or you just want to make sure your heart is as healthy as it should be, scheduling an appointment with one of our primary care doctors is a great first step toward better heart wellness for life.